happycollision/flixpress-modal/readme.md

 ## Usage and Options

 Calling a modal box from an element click can be accomplished two ways by default.
 You can simply give an element a class name of `modal` or you can target an element with jQuery and call the plugin's collection method on it.
-So both of the follwoing examples will have the same effect:
+So both of the following examples will have the same effect:

 ```html
 <div class="modal some-button-thing">Push me</div>